AdobeDocs/experience-manager-64.en/help/sites-deploying/data-store-config.md

 1. Download the latest version of the 1.8.x feature pack from the [Adobe Repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/granite/com.adobe.granite.oak.s3connector/).
 1. Unzip the contents to a separate folder, then navigate to `jcr_root/libs/system/install/15`.
 1. Copy the jar files to **&lt;aem-install&gt;**/crx-quickstart/install/15 in the AEM installation folder.
 1. Start AEM and check the connector functionality.

 You can use the configuration file with the following options:

 * accessKey: The AWS access key.
-* secretKey: The AWS secret access key. **Note:** Alternatively, [IAM roles](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-roles.html) can be used for authentication.
-If you are using IAM roles you no longer need to specify the `accessKey` and `secretKey`.
+* secretKey: The AWS secret access key. **Note:** When the `accessKey` or `secretKey` is not specified then the [IAM role](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-roles.html) is used for authentication.
 * s3Bucket: The bucket name.
 * s3Region: The bucket region.
 * path: The path of the data store.
 The default is **&lt;AEM install folder&gt;/repository/datastore**